precocity/gcp-retail-workshop-2018/airflow/README.md

 **Step 1:**
 Downloading Ansible

+The following commands will change to the Ansible folder from where you will perform the install of Ansible and the running of the playbook.
+A script that installs pip packages needs execute permissions set and then you will run the script to install Ansible.

+`cd ~/gcp-retail-workshop-2018/airflow/ansible/airflow`
+`chmod +x ansible_install.sh`
+`./ansible_install.sh`

-> Note that Ansible requires sudo access to install and will not survive the exiting of Google Cloud Shell.
-Should you disconnect, re-run these commands again.
+> Note that Ansible requires sudo access to install and the binaries will not survive the exiting of Google Cloud Shell.
+Should you disconnect, re-run the `ansible_install.sh` command again so youc an continue from where you left off.